appyform/appyform.github.io/_drafts/2014-8-5-how-to-build-startup-in-10-weeks.md

 ---
 layout: post
-title: How (not) to build a tech startup in 10 weeks
+title: How to turn your idea into a startup in 10 weeks
 ---